paymill/paymill-js/readme.md

 ```
 ### Callbacks and promises

-Alle service methods are asynchronous.
+All service methods are asynchronous.
 To receive the result you either have to specify a callback function or you use the returned [Promise](http://promises-aplus.github.io/promises-spec/).
 #### Callbacks
 The last parameter of every service method is a callback.
 The callback will be executed after the request.
 The format of the callbacks is platform specific.